Temporal Motif Participation Profiles for Analyzing Node Similarity in Temporal Networks: Methods

 \subsection{Temporal Motif Participation Profile (TMPP)}

 We characterize the role of a node in a temporal network through its \emph{temporal motif participation profile (TMPP)}, which is a vector representation of its participation in different positions of different temporal motifs.
 We consider all possible 3-edge motifs involving 2 or 3 nodes.
 There are 32 such motifs involving 3 nodes and 4 such motifs involving 2 nodes (in the green box in the bottom left corner of Fig.~\ref{fig:all_temporal_motifs}), resulting in $32(3) + 4(2) = 104$ possible node positions.
-For each node, we construct a 104-dimensional count vector, where each entry denotes how many times a node participates in a position for a temporal motif.
+For each node, we construct a 104-dimensional count vector, where each cell denotes how many times a node participates in a motif position.

 Different nodes may participate in drastically different numbers of temporal motifs; for example, Do and Xu \cite{do2022analyzing} found that the distribution of temporal motifs over nodes in MIDs is heavy tailed.
 Hence, we normalize the count vector by its sum to form the TMPP.
 The TMPP for each node is thus a 104-dimensional vector, where each entry is a normalized counts indicating how frequently that node participates in a particular temporal motif and in what position.
-The TMPP can be viewed as a type of role-based embedding, as it nodes that take on similar positions in temporal motifs would have similar TMPPs.
+The TMPP can be viewed as a type of role-based embedding, as nodes that take on similar positions in temporal motifs would have similar TMPPs.

 Consider the toy example in Fig.~\ref{fig:tmpp_example_graph}.
 The TMPPs for each of the three nodes can be computed by first finding the temporal motifs in the graph.
 Four 3-edge motifs can be obtained as shown in Fig.~\ref{fig:tmpp_example_graph}.
 For example, removing edge 1 results in motif $M_{3,3}$ shown in Fig.~\ref{fig:all_temporal_motifs}, represented by the sequence of edges (1,2), (3,1), (1,3).
 In this motif, node A is in position 1, node C is in position 2, and node B is in position 3.
 The temporal motif position counts for each node are tabulated in Fig.~\ref{fig:tmpp_example_counts}.
 No other temporal motifs are observed, so the counts are 0 for all positions for the other possible temporal motifs.
 To obtain the TMPP for a node we normalize its vector of temporal motif counts by its sum, resulting in the vectors shown in Fig.~\ref{fig:tmpp_example_vectors}.
 We can then visualize a TMPP using 3 heatmaps, showing the relative frequency of each temporal motif and position, as shown in Fig.~\ref{fig:tmpp_example_heatmaps}.
 Since a TMPP considers the positions that a node participates in a temporal motif, we also refer to it as a \emph{positioned TMPP}.